spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Add clickable links from each thread in the thread list to whatever synchronization thingie(s) it is involved with (if any).

 * Add a warnings section.
 To begin with, warn about free locks that somebody wants to take.